NeoSmartpen/Android-SDK2.0/README.md

 ## LICENSE

-NeoSmartpen SDK is Copyright (c) 2017 NeoLAB Convergence, Inc.
+Neo smartpen SDK is Copyright (c) 2017 NeoLAB Convergence, Inc.

 We provide two types of license for Pen SDK.